 Some of the more common eye problems that present in children include:

-1) Amblyopia:
+2) Amblyopia:

-Also known as ‘lazy eye’, this is a vision disorder that can be caused by poor alignment of the eyes.
-Over time the brain fails to process inputs from the affected eye, favouring the other.
-If left untreated images from the affected eye will be blocked out permanently.
+Also known as ‘lazy eye’.
+This is a vision disorder that can be caused by poor alignment of the eyes.
+Over time, the brain fails to process inputs from the affected eye, favouring the other.
+If left untreated, images from the affected eye will be blocked out permanently.
 Regular eye checks can catch amblyopia at an early stage.

 More commonly referred to as ‘pink eye’, conjunctivitis is a highly contagious (although rarely serious) inflammation of the thin clear tissue that lies over the white part of the eye.
 This inflammation causes a redness, or ‘pinkness’ of the white of the eye and is usually accompanied by a thick, yellow discharge, indicating an infection.
-Visit your GP if you suspect your child has pink eye.
+Visit your eye specialist if you suspect your child has pink eye.

 Four Tips for Eye Health